nicholas-fedor/watchtower/CONTRIBUTING.md

 ### Binary

-To build the Watchtower binary, you can use either `go build` directly or GoReleaser for multi-architecture binaries.
+To build the Watchtower binary, use `go build` for your local architecture or cross-compile for others.
 The following commands are run from the root directory:

 #### Using go build